 The culminating experience for students in this area of concentration is the Business Transactions Capstone.
 This capstone course builds on and ties together various substantive areas covered in the core courses of the concentration by requiring students to devise a plan and draft documents for a hypothetical business transaction.
 Students who anticipate a general business planning practice are encouraged to coordinate the Estate Planning concentration with the Business Transactions concentration due to the interrelationship between closely-held business planning and the owner's personal estate planning.

-After taking Business Organizations I and Basic Tax & Accounting for Lawyers (courses required of all students), those choosing to concentrate in Business Transactions complete the following courses:
+After taking Business Organizations I and Business Taxation Principles for Lawyers (courses required of all students), those choosing to concentrate in Business Transactions complete the following courses: